 Recommendations When Ironing The Vintage Transfer On The Winter Pillows

 Now, heat your iron to the highest setting with NO steam.
-While the iron is heating grab a thin piece of wood, a wood cutting board or very smooth tile to place inside the pillow cover.
-This step is important because when applying iron transfers, an ironing board can’t be used!
+While the iron is heating grab a thin piece of wood, a wood cutting board, or very smooth tile to place inside the pillow cover.
+This step is important because when applying for iron transfers, an ironing board can’t be used!

 Next step, iron your pillow cover to get ready for your winter graphic.
 If you use the tea staining process, the fabric will be wrinkled from squeezing the excess water out.
-Next slip your hard surface inside your cover making sure it’s centered.
+Next, slip your hard surface inside your cover making sure it’s centered.
 Before adding the iron on transfer for your winter pillow slightly heat the cover.

 Now flip your image over and follow the instructions on the package.